Ali Alexander: Early life

-Alexander was born in 1984 or 1985, one of two children born to a Christian African-American mother, Lydia Dews, and a Muslim father, who he says was an exchange student from a "prominent family" in the United Arab Emirates.
+Alexander was born in 1984 or 1985, one of two children born to a Christian African-American mother, Lydia Dews, and a Muslim immigrant father, who he says was an exchange student from a "prominent family" in the United Arab Emirates.
 His father left when he was two years old, and his mother raised him by herself in Fort Worth, Texas.
 He graduated from Fossil Ridge High School, where he was a self-described "conservative political junkie".

-According to Alexander, he attended the Criswell College, a Southern Baptist institution of higher learning in Dallas, planning to become a minister, before transferring to the University of North Texas.
+According to Alexander, he attended Criswell College, a Southern Baptist institution of higher learning in Dallas, planning to become a minister, before transferring to the University of North Texas.
 Alexander later said in an interview, "I discovered I really can't do this whole college thing."

 Alexander went by his birth name until he renamed himself "Ali Alexander" partway through his career as an activist.

 Alexander was convicted of felony property theft and credit card abuse charges in 2007 and 2008.

 Activism

 Alexander has been variously described as a Republican operative, far-right personality, right-wing provocateur, and part of the New Right.
 The New York Observer wrote in 2018 that Alexander "has a history of dog whistling to the nationalist wing of the MAGA movement".
 Alexander has worked with other far-right personalities including Alex Jones, Roger Stone, Jacob Wohl, and Laura Loomer.

 Alexander emerged in right-wing politics around the same time as the Tea Party movement, which came to prominence in the late 2000s.
 At the time, he used the name Ali Akbar.
 According to Salon, Alexander began working in politics in 2007 as a staffer for the John McCain 2008 presidential campaign.
 Alexander created and became the CEO of a group called the National Bloggers' Club, which he described as a non-profit.
 However, he never registered the group with the Internal Revenue Service.
 In 2014, Alexander was involved with the Black Conservatives Fund, which was described by Lamar White as a "mysterious" political action committee that "appear[ed] to have largely been a proxy for former Louisiana state Sen. Elbert Guillory".
 In 2015, Alexander worked as the digital director for Republican Jay Dardenne's Louisiana gubernatorial campaign.
 Around the time of the 2016 United States presidential election, Alexander was affiliated with a political action committee to which Robert Mercer donated $60,000.
 Alexander also helped to create a right-wing website titled Culttture, since defunct.

 Later, he renamed himself Ali Alexander and became an outspoken supporter of President Donald Trump.

+Alexander worked as an advisor for the Kanye West 2024 presidential campaign, alongside other far-right figures including Nick Fuentes and Milo Yiannopoulos.

+Following the assassination of Charlie Kirk in September 2025, Alexander called for the creation of a penal colony in the United States and that "500,000 people need to be arrested, tried, and possibly killed".